cosmetic bonding thumb

-If you’re tired of hiding your teeth and want to make a change, Cosmetic Bonding may be right for you.
+If you’re tired of hiding your teeth and want to make a change, Composite Bonding, also known as Cosmetic Bonding, may be right for you.

-Cosmetic Bonding is a cosmetic dental procedure that involves applying a tooth coloured composite resin material to your teeth to repair a range of common problems, such as chipped, fractured or cracked teeth, stained, or discoloured teeth, irregularly shaped teeth, spaces between teeth, or restoring lost teeth or gum structure.
+Composite Bonding is a cosmetic dental procedure that involves applying a tooth coloured composite resin material to your teeth to repair a range of common problems, such as chipped, fractured or cracked teeth, stained or discoloured teeth, irregularly shaped teeth, spaces between teeth, or restoring lost teeth or gum structure.

 It can also be used to protect exposed roots (due to receding gum lines)